 One important consideration to keep in mind about earbuds is, why do you want to wear them?
 If you just want an inexpensive, comfortable way to listen to music and/or navigation while riding, that’s one thing.
 However, if you also want to protect your hearing, you’re going to want a pair with active noise cancellation.
 While prices on ANC earbuds have been getting better over time (as with a lot of tech), they’re still not going to be the cheapest ones you’ll find.

 A note about the earbuds you may already be using with your smartphone to make and receive calls: These may or may not work as well for making calls as you would like when used inside a helmet.
-You might appreciate them just fine for everyday phone calls, but find that functionality seriously suffers when placed inside a helmet.
-That’s fair enough, since such a thing would probably be a bonus use anyway, and is not actually what those earbuds were made for in the first place.
+You might appreciate them just fine for everyday phone calls, but find that functionality seriously suffers when they’re placed inside a helmet.
+(That’s fair enough, since such a thing would probably be a bonus use anyway, and is not actually what those earbuds were made for in the first place.)